 And you’re done!!!

-One of the reasons ours took us so long was that I didn't plan properly from the beginning, so we ended up making about 5 different trips to the store for supplies.
+One of the reasons ours took us so long was that I didn’t plan properly from the beginning, so we ended up making about 5 different trips to Home Depot for supplies – they were so patient with us!
 Other than that, though, it was actually amazingly fast!

 I really am glad we used the frames so each kid would have a dry erase board – we can write notes, important reminders for school, or whatever.
 So excited!